gustycooper/cpsc491charm/README.md

 This version of Charm is developing an OS that manages processes.
 * Matt Nguyen and Gusty are working on this.
-* We only have chasm and chemu.
+* We have chasm, chemu, and chpre.
+* chpre does not have a makefile. gcc -o chpre chepre.c
 * We do not have chibicc at this time.